shopware5/shopware/UPGRADE-5.4.md

 * Changed error in language handling of mail templates
 * Changed listing filters to work on mobile devices
 * Changed listing controller to load custom templates on pages containing an emotion component
+* Changed Notification plugin behaviour to also be displayed if the minimal purchase is higher than stock

 ## 5.4.5